So you’re thinking about creating an online course? Ok. Firstly, let’s check if you’re ready to build one?

 So be prepared to HUSTLE big time.

 If you don’t have an audience, you’ve got two options: Get affiliates on board or sell using Facebook or Google ads.
 It’s that simple really.
 The fempreneur, Mariah Coz preaches about the power of affiliates in her blog which is the strategy she used to sell her own online course.
-You can read her strategy here.
+You can listen to her strategy on her podcast here.

 But I still insist that having a subscriber list of your own, puts you in a much better position.